 Admission to the graduate program is based on evidence that the candidate has attained a certain minimum level of academic proficiency.
 Admission requirements include good undergraduate academic standing, transcripts, GRE scores and three (3) letters of recommendation from undergraduate teachers, or current employers if working in the field of technology.
 Candidates must assume responsibility for providing complete admission data.

 Each prospective student must submit a completed and signed application form with a non-refundable fee of $30 USD ($100 for international applicants).
-The form may be obtained by sending an e-mail request to CompSci@kysu.edu, or completing the More Info form.
+The form may be obtained by sending an e-mail request to CompSci@kysu.edu.